Stability of the kinematically coupled \beta-scheme for fluid-structure interaction problems in hemodynamics: Introduction

-Recently, the authors have used the kinematically-coupled scheme to prove the existence of a weak solution to a fully nonlinear FSI problem between an incompressible, viscous fluid and a thin structure modeled by either the elastic or viscoelastic shell equations \cite{BorSun}.
+In \cite{BorSun} the authors used the kinematically-coupled scheme to prove the existence of a weak solution to a fully nonlinear FSI problem between an incompressible, viscous fluid and a thin structure modeled by either the elastic or viscoelastic shell equations.
 The existence proof is based on constructing approximate solutions using the kinematically-coupled scheme, and showing that the approximate solutions converge to a weak solution as the time-discretization tends to zero.
-This existence result relies on energy estimates which show that in the kinematically-coupled scheme the energy of the coupled FSI problem is well-approximated by the discretized problem.
-A consequence of this result is that the kinematically-coupled scheme is stable.
-The stability of the kinematically coupled scheme is achieved by a clever splitting of the structure problem into the inertia part (combined with the viscoelastic part when the (thin) structure is viscoelastic) and the elastic part.
+This existence result relies on energy estimates, which show that in the kinematically-coupled scheme the energy of the coupled FSI problem is well-approximated by the discretized problem.
+A consequence of this result is that the kinematically-coupled scheme is stable. \if 1 = 0The stability of the kinematically coupled scheme is achieved by a clever splitting of the structure problem into the inertia part (combined with the viscoelastic part when the (thin) structure is viscoelastic) and the elastic part.
 The structure inertia is then used as a boundary condition in the fluid sub-problem, while the elastodynamics part is solved separately.
-The inclusion of the structure inertia (and possibly the viscoelastic part of a thin structure) into the fluid sub-probem was enabled by an implicit enforcement of the kinematic coupling condition, which enforces the no-slip condition at the fluid-structure interface.
+The inclusion of the structure inertia (and possibly the viscoelastic part of a thin structure) into the fluid sub-probem was enabled by an implicit enforcement of the kinematic coupling condition, which enforces the no-slip condition at the fluid-structure interface. { Similar ideas were used by the same authors to prove the existence of a weak solutions to the fluid-multi-layered structure problem in \cite{BorSunMulti}.} \fi

+In contrast with the energy estimates approach showing unconditional stability of the scheme, the present manuscript uses a different approach, similar to that of \cite{causin2005added} (which was based on the Dirichlet-to-Neumann mapping applied to a simplified FSI problem), which reveals, explicitly, how and why this scheme is unconditionally stable for any $0\le \beta\le 1$. \if 1 = 0 The method of proof is different from the one presented in \cite{BorSun}.
+It is based on the approach presented in \cite{causin2005added} where it was shown that the classical Dirichlet-Neumann loosely-coupled scheme is unconditionally unstable.
+The result in \cite{causin2005added} was proved on the simplest FSI problem which still retains all the main features responsible for the stability issues associated with the classical loosely coupled schemes.
+The present manuscript considers the same test problem for which it is shown that the kinematically-coupled $\beta$-scheme is unconditionally stable for all $0\le\beta\le 1$. \fi